 DARE TO EXPERIENCE ADVENTURE

 Ratios for climbing the Inaccessible Pinnacle will depend on group ability and aspirations.
-Four people can safely be guided by one of our team however, the approach and descent routes will be a via the a path with no technical scrambling.
+Four people can safely be guided by one of our team however, the approach and descent routes will be via a path with very little technical scrambling.
 With this in mind if participants aspire to climb further mountains along the Cuillin Ridge following an ascent of the In Pinn then a lower ratio per guide is advised.
-If you have a bigger team, get in touch.
+If you have a bigger team requiring an aditional mountain guide, get in touch.
 We believe we are very competitive on price.

 |Number of People||Rate Per Day|